tylertian123/ryver-latexbot/usage_guide.md

 The passwords for each of these logins can be set with the environment variables `LATEXBOT_SERVER_AUTH_READ`, `LATEXBOT_SERVER_AUTH_WRITE`, and `LATEXBOT_SERVER_AUTH_ADMIN` respectively.
 If the password for a login is not set, it will be disabled.

-# Configuring LaTeX Bot
+# Advanced Configuration & Customization

 This section outlines the usage of the config file.
 The config file is a JSON-based configuration tool for LaTeX Bot.
-With it, Org Admins can edit settings that can't be edited through conventional means.
+The config file allows Org Admins or higher to configure advanced settings that don't have associated commands to edit them.

 Working with the configuration file is done through the `importConfig` and `exportConfig` commands.
 You can use `importConfig` by directly pasting the JSON data into the command as part of the message, or use a file attachment if it's over the character limit.
 Similarly, `exportConfig` will send the config in the message if it's < 1k characters, and otherwise attach it as a file.

+## Advanced Config Items

+The following items can *only* be changed through updating the config directly:

+- Bot Admins
+  - Bot Admins have the second highest access level (only below the maintainer).
+They have access to all administrative *and* developer commands.
+- Organization Time Zone
+  - Used for sending daily messages and other things.
+- Home Chat
+  - This is where LaTeX Bot sends its start-up message, among other things.
+- Announcements Chat
+  - This is where LaTeX Bot sends the daily event reminders.
+- Messages Chat
+  - This is where LaTeX Bot sends the daily XKCDs, holidays, and Reddit posts.
+- Google Calendar ID
+  - The calendar LaTeX Bot uses for events integration.
+- GitHub integration: Where GitHub updates are sent and where Issues are made into Ryver Tasks.
+- Customization:
+  - Command Prefixes
+    - These allow you to refer to LaTeX Bot using a prefix other than `@latexbot`.
+For example, a command prefix of `"lb "` would allow you to use LaTeX Bot as `lb <command>`.
+  - Custom responses for `whatDoYouThink` for specific items
+  - Custom positive/negative responses for `whatDoYouThink`
+  - Custom responses for when a user is denied access to a command
+- Last XKCD (although this one is set automatically)

+## Config File Format

 Below is an illustration of the JSON config file format:

 ```json5
 {
   "admins": [ // A list of org admins